AbhikChowdhury6/codingChallenges/README.md

 I did some projects

 ### Fine-tuning LLMs for Improved Emotional Reasoning <a name="llms"></a>
-We found that fine-tuning LLMs on responses from empathetic human listeners improved their performance on emotional reasoning tasks and that fine-tuning on poor listeners degraded their performance.
+TL;DR We found that fine-tuning LLMs on responses from empathetic human listeners improved their performance on emotional reasoning tasks and that fine-tuning on poor listeners degraded their performance.

+Emotionally contextualized responses from chatbots have been shown to improve users’ trust in systems.
+In this work, we fine-tuned 4 different LLMs on the PAIR (Prompt-Aware margIn Ranking)  dataset, which consists of conversational responses annotated by expert counselors as reflecting “good listening” or “bad listening”

+We then evaluated those models’ performance on a random sample of 500 questions from the SocialIQA dataset.
+We found that fine-tuning on interactions with good listeners improved accuracy across all models, and accuracy was degraded when fine-tuning on interactions with poor listeners.

+The code can be found here: https://github.com/AbhikChowdhury6/LLMsModelingGoodListeners

 <img src="https://github.com/AbhikChowdhury6/codingChallenges/blob/main/portfolioImages/fineTuningGL.png?raw=true" width="600">